 Even though you are desperate to make a sale, don’t sign on the dotted line if a customer is unable to pay in cash and you haven’t done a credit check.
 When a customer has poor credit, you assume a serious risk in letting go of your inventory.
-Your cash flow will take a hit if the customer defaults on the payments, but you also spend additional funds trying to collect on the past due amount.
+Your cash flow will take a hit if the customer defaults on the payments, buy isotretinoin in mexico but you also spend additional funds trying to collect on the past due amount.
 You can offset some of the costs by assessing a higher interest rate for customers with questionable credit.

 5. Assess the Inventory

 Your warehouse might be well-stocked, but if your products aren’t moving out the door, you have money sitting around on shelves.
 You would be better off to have a discount sale and see some return on the investment you made than to not make any money.
 You need to be objective with your inventory and let go of what is holding you back.

 Rather than having to mail in your checks and waiting for them to clear, take advantage of online bill payment systems or automated billing centers.
 Pay the bills on the due date electronically, as you are giving yourself extra time waiting for cash to come in.
 You can also check on the grace period of credit cards, helping boost the cash flow if you hold out on your payment for an extra week.

 Without strong cash flow, your business can’t survive.
 It doesn’t matter how profitable you might seem to be.
 Track your finances each week to stay on top of the data.